 Simmering Long, Low, and Slow

 Using our well-selected quality bones, the next step is no different than making bone broth for dogs.
 Combining the bones with water, a splash of apple cider vinegar to aid extraction, and sufficient water for simmering, we then cook long, low, and slow.
 We want to simmer out as much goodness as we can, including our gelling collagen.
 Don’t be tempted to turn up the heat and try and shortcut the process.
 Overheating can reduce gelatin’s setting strength.
-It is still healthy, but counterproductive to our firm setting homemade scratch gummy making efforts.
+It is still healthy, but counterproductive to setting firm as homemade gummies.

 Getting a Lower Water-to-Gelatin Ratio